 Diversification came early when Kawasaki pioneered the personal watercraft business in 1973.
 Today our JET SKI® watercraft brand is a leader in an exploding market.
 The 1980's saw further expansion into ATVs and Side x Side vehicles.

-Besides the headquarters building in Foothill Ranch, California, KMC has regional sales offices and/or distribution centers in Piscataway, New Jersey; Atlanta, Georgia; Fort Worth, Texas, and Grand Rapids, Michigan.
+Besides the headquarters building in Foothill Ranch, California, KMC has regional sales offices and/or distribution centers in Piscataway, New Jersey; Atlanta, Georgia; Fort Worth, Texas and Hebron, Kentucky.
 Kawasaki Motors Manufacturing Corp., U.S.A. of Lincoln, Nebraska operates a small engine manufacturing plant in Maryville, Missouri.

 Kawasaki Motors Manufacturing Corp., U.S.A.
 (KMM), Lincoln, Nebraska and Maryville, Missouri